walbourn/walbourn.github.io/_posts/2018-04-30-github-nuget-and-vso.md

 See <a href="https://blog.nuget.org/20180301/NuGet-Spring-2018-Roadmap.html">this NuGet blog post</a> for more details.

-To support digital signing, I’m setting up <a href="https://www.visualstudio.com/vso/">Visual Studio Team Services (VSTS) </a> build support for my libraries so they can be more officially built than just sitting on my machine.
-Much of Microsoft’s internal processes have migrated to using VSO for building including my group’s samples work, so this is generally all goodness and it’s been a good learning experience making use of the cloud-based build services.
+To support digital signing, I'm setting up <a href="https://www.visualstudio.com/vso/">Visual Studio Team Services (VSTS) </a> build support for my libraries so they can be more officially built than just sitting on my machine.
+Much of Microsoft's internal processes have migrated to using VSO for building including my group's samples work, so this is generally all goodness and it's been a good learning experience making use of the cloud-based build services.

 <h1>The Bad</h1>